Memento Mori (Book VIII)

 Ruso and Tilla are back in the borderlands of Britannia, where he is tending the builders of Hadrian’s Great Wall.
 Having been forced to move off their land, the Britons are distinctly on edge and are still smarting from the failure of a recent rebellion.
 The tension grows when Ruso’s recently-arrived clerk goes missing and things go from bad to worse when the young son of a local family also vanishes.

 All is not well with the Twentieth Legion.
-A young soldier has jumped off a roof, killing h imself, but no-one will say why.
+A young soldier has jumped off a roof, killing himself, but no-one will say why.
 Mysterious injuries, and even deaths, begin to pile up, and it soon becomes clear that this suicide is not an isolated incident.
 Can the men really be under a curse?
-Bound by his sense of duty and ill-advised curiosity, Ruso asks questions nobody wants to hear during the Emperor Hadrian’s visit – while Tilla starts to find some of the answers.
+Bound by his sense of duty and ill-advised curiosity, Ruso asks questions nobody wants to hear during the Emperor Hadrian’s visit – while Tilla finds the answers. –

 Ruso and Tilla are in the town of Verulamium, where a tax man named Julius Asper has gone missing, along with a lot of money.
 Compelled to delve deeper when Asper is found murdered, Ruso discovers that the good townsfolk may not be as loyal to Rome as they like to appear.
 He and Tilla are trapped at the heart of a conspiracy involving theft, forgery, buried treasure and the legacy of Boudica, the rebel queen.